 “This is just surreal,” said Bromante.
 “To be the champion of the Blizzard Series is great.
 It’s just such a great honor.
 Anthony and the team put in all the hard work all year long to get me this championship.
 I couldn’t ask for anything more.”

 With the Blizzard Series championship, Bromante will be a guaranteed starter in the 52nd Annual Snowball Derby at Five Flags Speedway on December 8.
 If Bromante is able to qualify into the field on his own merit, the starting spot will go to the next-highest points finisher in the Blizzard Series out of the top ten who fails to qualify on speed for the race.

-Race fans who missed Saturday’s Night of Champions at Five Flags Speedway, featuring the Blizzard Series as well as the Allen Turner Hyundai Pro Late Models, can watch a replay of Speed51’s broadcast of the race by clicking here.
-Fans can also view Race Day Now updates from the event by clicking here.
+Race fans who missed Saturday’s Night of Champions at Five Flags Speedway, featuring the Blizzard Series as well as the Allen Turner Hyundai Pro Late Models.

 The next on-track activity at Five Flags Speedway will be the Snowball Derby Preview on Saturday, November 23.
 That open practice session will set the stage for the 52nd Annual Snowball Derby on December 4-8.

 Official Results – Deep South Crane Blizzard Series Finale